 when $f$ is holomorphic, and

 in the Maass form case.

-In \cite{BH10}, Blomer and Harcos, work over an arbitrary totally real field $K$.
-In this context they let $\pi$ be an irreducible cuspidal representation of $GL(2,K)\bk GL(2,\A_K)$, with unitary central character, and $\chi$ a Hecke character with conductor of norm $Q$.
-They also let $\theta$, with $0 \le \theta \le \hf$ be an approximation toward the Ramanujan-Petersson conjecture.
+In \cite{BH10}, Blomer and Harcos work over an arbitrary totally real field $K$.
+In this context they let $\pi$ be an irreducible cuspidal representation of $GL(2,K)\bk GL(2,\A_K)$, with unitary central character and $\chi$ a Hecke character with conductor of norm $Q$.
+They also let $\theta$, with $0 \le \theta \le \hf$, be the best progress toward the Ramanujan-Petersson conjecture.
 (Here $\theta = 7/64$ is the best known bound.
 See \cite{KS} for $\Q$ and \cite{BB11} for an arbitrary number field.
 The Ramanujan-Petersson conjecture predicts $\theta = 0$.)
 They obtain the bound

-Here, as our point is to demonstrate a proof of concept for a new method, we work in a more restricted setting than in the work of Blomer and Harcos, restricting ourselves to $\Q$, and the case of $f$ holomorphic of square free level.
-In this setting we, in some sense, combine the above theorems: removing the nebentypus restriction on $f$ as was done in \cite{BH10} and the dependence on the Ramanujan-Petersson conjecture, as was done in \cite{BH}.
+Here, as our point is to demonstrate a proof of concept for a new method, we work in a more restricted setting than in the work of Blomer and Harcos, restricting ourselves to $\Q$, and the case of $f$ holomorphic of square free level with even weight.
 In Section~\ref{sect:subcon} we prove the following \begin{theorem} Let $f$ be a primitive holomorphic cusp form of even weight $k$, character $\chi_1$ and fixed square free level $N_0$, and let $\chi$ be a Dirichlet character modulo $Q$.
 Then

 \end{theorem}